My name is Kate, I am a crone-age mum and live with my daughter,Lilac, our border collie, Midge Bodge and small cat, Cozy Toes.

 Fell / park running

-Cycling ( Derby velodrome, numerous cycle tracks and bridal ways and the National BMX track), Caving/ potholing, and these are just for starters.
+Cycling ( Derby velodrome, numerous cycle tracks and bridal ways and the National BMX track and skate parks ), Caving/ potholing, and these are just for starters.

 We have 3 Cinemas nearby, a theatre, art gallery, 3 libraries and a museum within 8 mile radius.
 There are farmers markets, arts hubs, music and food festivals ( depending on time of year) , craft groups, fitness classes , live music, restaurants , pubs....
 I could go on!